-- Auto Setup (Recommended)
+- Auto Setup with AI (Recommended)

 - Manual Installation